Many SaaS Companies create a category. While inbound marketing is crucial, you also need to drive awareness with people not actively looking for a...

 59% of B2B marketers claim email is the most reliable form of generating revenue with a return on investment of $44 for every $1 spent.

-B2B clients already understand their needs, which is why email marketing can be an effective mode of modern marketing if used correctly.
+B2B clients already understand their needs, which is a well-crafted email marketing strategy that can be an effective mode of modern marketing if used correctly.